2020 COVID UPDATE

 The O'Riley Irish Dance Performance Group was started as a project to challenge the more experienced dancers to develop a different skill set, including working with live music, developing improvisation skills, and helping to create choreography.
 It also has provided them an outlet to share their hard work and passion with others.
 The result has been a tight-knit group that has developed an intuitive rapport with each other on-stage and off.
 Memorable performances to date include dancing with the Barra-MacNeils at the Chevalier Theater in Medford, MA 2015, dancing and as part of a Kieran Jordan production titled "Little Gifts" in Cambridge, MA, 2016, and self-produced shows including "The Next Step" in 2017 and "In Harmony" in 2018!

 The wonderful Hannah DeRusha has been instrumental in carrying on and developing the programming for our younger students.
 Hannah is a lifelong Irish dancer, and has extensive experience performing, competing, and teaching both children and adults.
-She holds a Master's degree in early childhood education and currently teaches school in Winchester.
-This is her fifth year teaching with O'Riley Irish Dance!
+She holds a Master's degree in early childhood education.
+This is her 7th year teaching with O'Riley Irish Dance!

 Shoe Exchange Program

 To help offset the costs of buying new shoes for ever-growing young feet, we have a shoe exchange program.
 For those that wish to donate their old dancing shoes, I will hold onto them and make them available to others to "rent".
 Dancers wishing to rent them will pay a one-time very small donation and use the shoes until they grow out of them.
 The money collected is used on something fun for the dancers – live music in class, our holiday party, etc.